magsv/m_etp_services/README.md

 -------------------------

 The unit test client and python client library requires the python **websocket-client** library together with the **Apache Avro** python libraries.
 To install them using pip run ->  **pip install websocket-client**, **pip install avro**
+In order to test the python sample code you would need to edit the testUtils.py file and update the it with the correct schema paths..

 Building the Erlang code